 A financial asset which is not classified in any of the above categories are subsequently fair valued through profit or loss.
-Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains and losses arising on remeasurement recognised in statement of profit or loss.
-The net gain or loss recognised in statement of profit or loss incorporates any dividend or interest earned on the financial asset and is included in the 'other income' line item.
+Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any gains and losses arising on remeasurement recognised in the Consolidated Statement of Profit or Loss.
+The net gain or loss recognised in the Consolidated Statement of Profit or Loss incorporates any dividend or interest earned on the financial asset and is included in the 'other income' line item.

-Financial liabilities at FVTPL are stated at fair value, with any gains or losses arising on remeasurement recognised in Statement of Profit and Loss.
-The net gain or loss recognised in Statement of Profit and Loss incorporates any interest paid on the financial liability.
+Financial liabilities at FVTPL are stated at fair value, with any gains or losses arising on remeasurement recognised in the Consolidated Statement of Profit and Loss.
+The net gain or loss recognised in the Consolidated Statement of Profit and Loss incorporates any interest paid on the financial liability.